Kinrany/vue-p5/README.md

 ### v-on object syntax

 In the examples above `v-on="this"` and `{on: this}` are a short (and hacky) way to avoid handling every p5 event explicitly.
-You might want to use one of the other options:
+You might want to be more explicit:

 ```html
 <vue-p5 v-on="{setup, draw, keypressed}"></vue-p5>